 Campus Ministries exists to engage students and support faculty and staff in a transformational relationship with Jesus Christ.
 Your funds make it possible for us to engage more student Chaplains, communicate more effectively, and offer much more training.

-Leverage your investment in Gospel Ministry by supporting a Bible worker for four months at $100.
+Leverage your investment in Gospel Ministry by supporting a Bible worker in Cuba for four months at $100.
 A goal of 25 Bible workers has been set.

 Your gift to this designation will go to support the area of greatest need in our ministry in Cuba.